Kurama622/llm.nvim/README.md

 [⬆ back to top](#contents)

-### Local LLM Configuration
+### Custom parsing function

-Local LLMs require custom parsing functions; for streaming output, we use our custom `streaming_handler`; for AI tools that return output results in one go, we use our custom `parse_handler`.
+For streaming output, we use our custom `streaming_handler`; for AI tools that return output results in one go, we use our custom `parse_handler`.

 Below is an example of `ollama` running `llama3.2:1b`.